-- A minimum of 8 ESME are required to achieve a pass using the test specification at F2.1 and the method and pass criteria outlined in F4.0.
-Each of the ESME must be identical (same hardware and firmware versions); - Each ESME must be tested once with each of the CHAS units detailed in Appendix A for all frequencies on each CHAS.
+- A minimum of 8 ESME are required to achieve a pass using the test specification at F2.1 and the method and pass criteria outlined in F4.5 and, F4.6 F4.0.
+Each of the ESME must be identical (same hardware and firmware versions); - Each ESME must be tested once with each of the CHAS units (except the EDMI Fyl DBCH CHAS) detailed in Appendix A - for all frequencies on each CHAS. - Testing for the Fylingdales band with the EDMI Fyl DBCH CHAS- is set out separately in section F4.7.

-Retesting Requirements
+F4.3 Retesting Requirements